April 2026 Report

 City Summary — April 2026

-Dallas committed over $3.5B in April led by a $3.0B DFW Airport bond authorization, while City Council overrode unanimous staff and planning recommendations on multiple zoning cases and advanced three concurrent senior leadership vacancies through closed sessions with minimal public disclosure.
+Dallas committed $431M across infrastructure, housing, and public safety in April 2026 while City Council overrode unanimous staff and planning commission recommendations on four zoning cases and managed three senior leadership vacancies almost entirely through closed sessions.

 Financial Highlights